 WELCOME TO VILLA!
 Now it’s time to learn about how YOU can get involved.
 The clubs and organizations of the school have prepared this booklet for you.
 Please take a few minutes to read about the clubs, membership requirements and meeting times.
 A good club needs active members.
 Some activities offer membership to anyone interested; others have membership requirements.
 You will receive an interest survey to complete regarding the clubs you would like to know more about.

 Students in this club prepare to compete in the United States Academic Decathlon.
 Students compete in literature, art, music, math, science, interview, essay, super quiz, social studies and speech.
 There is an assigned theme and readings that change each year.
 There are numerous scholarship opportunities connected with this competition.
 Any students in grades 9-12 may join.
 We compete in the 3 local competitions.
 We have practices, but students should also be prepared to study on their own.
 If you enjoy the challenge of academic work, this club may be for you.
-Please contact Mrs. Dobson in the library if you are interested.

 The Bio-Ethics Club is designed to allow students to discuss views on politics, religion, and science in a safe and fun environment.
 Students will be reviewing and discussing current, hard-hitting topics as well as viewing current programs that push the boundaries of science and religion.
 All are welcome to take part in this amazing journey through ethics!
 Please join us for food, friends, and bio-ethics awesomeness!